CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ```
 Lastly, update the Prometheus auto.d target file to include the new exporter in the same one you already had running for this system

-## Note for packaging (RHEL/CENTOS 7)

-The service override file(s) must be placed in the relevant drop-in folder to override the default service files.

-    /etc/systemd/system/node_exporter.service.d/\*.conf

-After a daemon-reload, systemd should automatically find these files and the crunchy services should work as intended.

 ### Installation / Setup on RHEL/CentOS 6

 The node_exporter and postgres_exporter services on RHEL6 require the "daemonize" package that is part of the EPEL repository.
 This can be turned on by running: